Managing Attendance Policy

 - Any representations made by the employee or their representative

 24.7 Hearing outcomes should be communicated at the hearing whenever possible, following a period of adjournment.
-In all cases, the decision should be confirmed in writing within 5 days of the hearing.
+In all cases, the decision should be confirmed in writing within 5 working days of the hearing.

 25.1If an employee wishes to appeal the outcome of a decision made at any hearing held under the Managing Attendance Policy, they should submit an appeal in writing outlining their full grounds for appeal, to the appropriate College/University Services Head of Human Resources within 10 working days of receipt of the University’s decision.
 Employees should be notified that their appeal has been received.